Engee documentation

 signbit(x)

-Returns true if the sign of x is negative, otherwise it returns `false'.
+Return true if the value of the sign of x is negative, otherwise false.

 Examples